gosuri/uilive/README.md

 # uilive [![GoDoc](https://godoc.org/github.com/gosuri/uilive?status.svg)](https://godoc.org/github.com/gosuri/uilive)

-uilive is a go library for refreshing ui in a timed interval for terminal applications
+uilive is a go library for updating terminal output in realtime.
+It provides a buffered [io.Writer](https://golang.org/pkg/io/#Writer) that is flushed in a timed interval. uilive powers [uiprogress](https://github.com/gosuri/uiprogress).

-## Example
+## Usage Example

+Calling `uilive.New()` will create a new writer.
+To start rendering, simply call `writer.Start()` and update the ui by writing to the `writer`.
 Full source for the below example is in [example/main.go](example/main.go).

 ```go
 writer := uilive.New()